Michael J. Miller

 Michael has been especially focused on cases arising out of the improper sale of life insurance policies (and interests therein) on the secondary market (i.e., STOLI).
 As chair of the Life Insurance & Annuities Group, Michael plays a role in virtually all of the group’s STOLI cases.
 Michael has a record of successfully litigating the full spectrum of case variations that arise out of STOLI.
 Michael has also assisted with drafting model secondary market legislation.

-In addition to his experience in commercial litigation issues, Michael has taken the lead in complex insurance transactional matters, including complex environmental risk transfer issues, owner- and contractor-controlled insurance programs, and captive issues.
+In addition to his experience in commercial litigation issues, Michael has taken the lead in complex insurance litigation and transactional matters, including complex environmental risk transfer issues, owner- and contractor-controlled insurance programs, and captive issues.
 Michael negotiates contracts for transfers of complex environmentally contaminated real estate, and then works with brokers and underwriters to draft insurance policies designed to address these risks.
 He was closely involved in "Early Transfer" transactions at the Mare Island Navy Base (California) and the Fort Ord Army Base (California).

 Michael has been recognized for several years as a "Litigation Star" by Benchmark Litigation.
 Insurance industry associations often invite Michael to speak at their conferences, and he is a regular presenter at the National Structured Settlements Trade Association (NSSTA) meetings.
 Michael currently serves as outside general counsel to NSSTA.